 The State of Tennessee has published guidelines for Noncontact Sporting Events as part of the “Tennessee Pledge” which is a plan to help Tennesseans get back to work in a safe environment, restore their livelihoods, and reboot our state’s economy.
 You can view these guidelines as a pdf file by clicking this link

-Basically, under the phase 2 state guidelines, we are limited to no more than 50 participants in a group at any given time.
-In other words, if an event has 100 participants, they would need to start in waves of no more than 50 participants.
-In the City of Knoxville running events are limited to 250 participants which will be required to start in waves of 50 participants spaced 15 minutes apart.
+Knox County in conjunction with the Knox County Health Department reverted to Covid-19 guidelines for phase 1 as of December 3, 2020.
+Basically, under the phase 1 guidelines in Knox County, we are limited to no more than 10 participants in a group at any given time.
+In other words, if an event has 100 participants, they would need to start in waves of no more than 10 participants.
+In the City of Knoxville running events are limited to 250 participants which will be required to start in waves of 10 participants spaced 5 minutes apart.